 In 1962, Charles and Clarice Hurst returned to Bridgetown buying a farm on Tweed Road.
 Clarice Hurst died from multiple sclerosis in Manjimup Hospital in 1973.
 Charles Hurst was well known in Bridgetown and left the area in 1980.

 Ern Hill was the the youngest of Thomas and Charlotte Hill’s eight children and left home in Port Augusta at the age of sixteen.

 All their children were born in South Australia.
-Charlotte and James lived in South Australia.

 Edward Ernest Hill, Mary Ann Hill and Ada Hill all married at St Paul’s Church, Bridgetown.
 Sarah Hill married George William Beermier in 1905 in Subiaco, Western Australia.